apache/age-website/docs/clauses/delete.md

 # DELETE

-The DELETE clause is used to delete graph elements—nodes, relationships orpaths.
+The `DELETE` clause is used to delete graph elements—nodes, relationships orpaths.

 ## Terminal DELETE clauses

-A delete clause that is not followed by another clause is called a terminal clause.
+A `DELETE` clause that is not followed by another clause is called a terminal clause.
 When a cypher query ends with a terminal clause, no results will be returned from the cypher function call.
 However, the cypher function call still requires a column list definition.
 When cypher ends with a terminal node, define a single value in the column list definition: no data will be returned in this variable.

 ## Introduction

-For removing properties, see REMOVE.
+For removing properties, see `REMOVE`.

 You cannot delete a node without also deleting edges that start or end on said vertex.
-Either explicitly delete the vertices,or use DETACH DELETE.
+Either explicitly delete the vertices,or use `DETACH DELETE`.

 ## Delete single vertex

-To delete a vertex, use the DELETE clause.
+To delete a vertex, use the `DELETE` clause.

 Query